ouzo12/check_mk-scripts/agent-check/snds_check/README.md

 # snds_check.sh

 This script is made to run locally on each agent server.
-It will find the local ip's and scan them all for snds block.
+It will find the local ip's and scan them all for snds block, ipv6 are not supported by snds at the moment, and will not be shown.

-Every server running this script will download newest ipstatus from snds every 4 hours.
+Every server running this script will download newest ipstatus from snds every 12 hours (720min).

 - require - bc command to run.

 ## Install info